priyansh71/keeper/README.md

-### This Keeper application clone does not save your notes.
+### This Keeper application clone does save your notes now.
+Yeah, an update.
 ### Made with Create-react-app, Material UI and JSX files.